Sabicool/Medicine/01 Disciplines/Gastroenterology/Presenting Complaints/Abdominal Pain.md

 - Temperature?
 	- Fever consider infection or inflammation
 # Selective History and Chart Review
+- Ruptured AAA
+	- Patients are usually elderly and complain of sudden, severe low abdominal, back, flank or groin pain, sometimes associated with syncope
+	- The pain may mimic ureteric colic
 - Onset gradual or sudden?
 	- Sudden onset => Perforation of a viscus, ruptured ectopic pregnancy, torsion of an ovarian cyst or a leaking AAA
 	- Severe pain in waves that develops over minutes to hours => colic (renal, biliary or intestinal)